augwit/wordpress/README.md

             - ./mysql/data:/var/lib/mysql
 ```

+When setting up wordpress, bear in mind the database name should be "db" or "mysql", not the default "localhost", because the wordpress and the database are in two different containers.

 The default port is 80.
 If you want to support HTTPS, please set the environment variable SSL_ENABLED to true and provide the cert files in a volume mounted to /var/ssl.

 We highly recommend using lets-encrypt as your SSL solution.
 You need to use tools such as certbot to generate SSL in the host, then copy the cert files from /etc/letsencrypt/live/{yourdomain.com} to the volume.
 Please note the options-ssl-nginx.conf and ssl-dhparams.pem files from /etc/letsencrypt of the host are also needed to be placed in the same volume.
 The typical content of this ssl volume should contain such files: